Nosjazz/Milestone1/README.md

 The Cork local mosque website (http://www.corkmosque.com/admin/) is not maintained and difficult to navigate.
 I chose to redesign the current website to improve UX and accessibility.

+The main changes are ensuring the pages remain short with compelling title and add a dedicated section for prayer time (see user stories).
+The navbar has also been added above the main picture.

 ## UX

 ### User Story

-As a X is living in cork He uses the website mainly to check prayer time.
+As a Muslin in cork, X uses the website mainly to check prayer time.

-As a with his wife and children interested to register them for weekend activities.
+As a Muslim living with children, Y is interested to see what weekend activities the local masjid can offer.

-As a practicing muslim submit ideas
+As a practicing muslim, Z would like to be able to submit ideas to the local masjid through their website.

 ### Wireframe